 Hepatitis B is a liver disease caused by the hepatitis B virus.
 Hepatitis B infection can lead to long-term liver disease.
 Left unmanaged, it can result in cirrhosis or liver cancer.
 More than two billion people worldwide have been infected by hepatitis B and of these over 257 million are living with long-term (also known as chronic) hepatitis B. Globally, there are over 880,000 deaths per year from hepatitis B related causes.

-In Australia, there are over 380 deaths each year from hepatitis B and in 2020, about 220,000 people are living with chronic hepatitis B. In South Australia, about 11,500 people are living with the virus.
+In Australia, there are over 380 deaths each year from hepatitis B. An estimated 220,500 people are living with chronic hepatitis B. In South Australia, about 11,500 people are living with the virus.
 The majority of people in Australia with chronic hepatitis B come from one of the following:

 - People from countries of high hepatitis B prevalence, especially North-East Asia, South-East Asia and sub-Saharan Africa.